 The women’s weight limit is set at 69 kilograms or 152.1 pounds while in the junior division it is set at 70 kilograms or 154.3 pounds.

-The men‘s and women’s division has the same weight limit in this category and is set at 75 kilograms 0r 165.3 pounds while the junior division is at 74 kilograms or 163.1 pounds.
+The men‘s and women’s division has the same weight limit in this category and is set at 75 kilograms or 165.3 pounds, while the junior division is at 74 kilograms or 163.1 pounds.

-The men’s division is set at 91 kilograms or 200.6 pounds while the women and junior division the weight is unlimited or above the light heavyweight limit.
+The men’s division is set at 91 kilograms or 200.6 pounds while for women and junior division the weight is unlimited or above the light heavyweight limit.

 The heaviest weight category in the amateur ranks and is only applicable in the men’s division.

-The weight limit is unlimited or above the heavyweight weight limit.
+The weight limit is unlimited or above the heavyweight limit.

-Getting the weight measurement (weigh-in) of the boxers in the amateur rank is usually done in a specific day before the competition starts.
+Getting the weight measurement (weigh-in) of the boxers in the amateur rank is usually done on a specific day before the competition starts.

-A boxer should make the weight limit.
-Or else, he will be disqualified from the competition.
+A boxer will have to make the weight limit or they will disqualified from the competition.